WalterSimoncini/fungi-hummingbird/README.md

     --dimensions-per-block $DIMENSIONS_PER_BLOCK
 ```

-If you use the **tiny** version of Pascal VOC this should result in a performance of 46.80%.
+Using `VOC-Tiny` this experiment should result in a mIoU of 46.80%.

 ### Data Efficient Scene Understanding

-The experiments for the data efficient (i.e. with a limited number of samples) in-context scene understanding can be run using very similar commands.
+The experiments for data-efficient (i.e., with a limited number of samples) in-context scene understanding can be run using very similar commands as the regular experiment.
 Once again, start by creating the support index using the commands below (we use 83 training samples here).

 It's important to note that we do not specify a memory bank size, leaving it unbounded, as the original memory bank size for this experiment (20480000) allows us to store the entirety of the dataset, as in the worst case we have: